 You need to understand the answers to these questions so you can easily explain your idea to other people.
 And, more importantly, you need a sanity check to make sure that your idea is valuable to potential customers.
 These are the first steps in demand validation.

-Here at Palo Alto Software, we’re currently working on building a new team email product and we’re going through this exercise right now.
+Here at Palo Alto Software, when we were working on building a new team email product a few years ago, we went through this exact exercise.
 Here are our answers to these questions:

 - Problem: It’s hard to manage info@ and sales@ emails with a single email account and customers sometimes get the wrong response or no response at all.